ACCESS-NRI/access-nri-intake-catalog/docs/datastores/builders.rst

 .. note::

-   ACCESS-NRI is here to help.
-If you have ACCESS model output that isn't compatible with the existing set of Builders, please open an issue
+   If you have ACCESS model output that isn't compatible with the existing set of Builders, check out the :ref:`builder_create` section or open an issue `here <https://github.com/ACCESS-NRI/access-nri-intake-catalog/issues/new/choose>`_.
-   `here <https://github.com/ACCESS-NRI/access-nri-intake-catalog/issues/new/choose>`_.